jimchen1551/MPCS/Computer Science/Machine learning/Information-based learning.md

 ## Continuous descriptive features
 - defining a threshold within the range of values to partition the instances
+1. sorting the instances according to the continuous values
+2. identifying the adjacent values with the different classifications
+3. finding the best threshold by [[Information gain]]
+4. letting the
 ## Continuous target features

 ## Tree pruning